 - Kindness towards others.

-The benefits of meditation are undoubtedly alluring, but some of you may be wondering how you will find time to fit this practice into an already hectic schedule.
+The benefits of meditation are undoubtedly alluring, but some of you may be wondering how you will find time to fit this practice into an already hectic schedule and what type of meditaiton to do.
 Not to fear!
 You can realize the benefits of meditation in just a few minutes each day.

 Take a mental vacation every day by including meditation into your schedule or just carve out a few minutes as you transition through different parts of your day.
 Spend a few quiet minutes before eating a meal, before heading to bed, or after waking up in the morning.
 Your mind and body will thank you!